dsouzawilbur/Scripts/README.md

 This script was specificatlly done to fix an issue i was facing where whatsapp images uploaded to google photos would get shown current date when the photo was uploaded

+# parse_any_json.py
+Simple python script to parse json files or json input